-Does the prospect of working downtown Toronto in an office tower or in a remote Alberta ski resort sound fun to you?
-Are you interested in adding a Canadian work experience to your resume?
+Does the prospect of working in a downtown Toronto office tower or remote Alberta ski resort sound fun to you?
+Interested in adding Canadian work experience to your resume?

-Good news—it may be easier than you imagine.
-You probably heard that getting a work visa is complicated, especially if you’re young and don’t have much valuable experience.
-Well, let us introduce you to International Experience Canada (IEC), a program designed to allow 18-to-35-years-old travellers the opportunity to work in Canada for a certain period of time.
-Citizens of a number of countries are eligible and the process is fairly straightforward.
+Good news—it may be easier than you think.
+You’ve probably heard that getting a work visa is complicated, especially if you’re young and don’t have much experience.
+Well, allow us to introduce you to International Experience Canada (IEC), a program that gives 18-to-35-year-old travellers the opportunity to work in Canada for a certain period of time.
+Citizens from a number of countries are eligible and the process is fairly straightforward.

-If you’re completely new to the IEC program, discover it here.
-If you’re mostly interested in the Working Holiday category, you can also read our useful guide.
-And if you’re (almost) ready to become an IEC candidate, well, you’re at the right place!
+If you’re completely new to the IEC program, learn more here.
+If you’re mainly interested in the Working Holiday category, you can also read our useful guide.
+And if you’re (almost) ready to become an IEC candidate, well, you’re in the right place!

-The main purpose of this guide is to give you with a complete overview of the IEC work permits application process and to help you through it—we even included screenshots to explain every single step.
+The main purpose of this guide is to give you a complete overview of the IEC work permit application process and help you through it—we’ve even included screenshots to explain every single step.

 The three IEC work permit categories